← Back to Building Momentum

 What is Fat FIRE?

 Fat FIRE targets $100,000 or more per year in retirement spending — full lifestyle flexibility including travel, dining, and comfortable housing.
 At $120,000 per year, the FIRE number is $3,000,000.
 Fat FIRE requires either a very high income, a very long accumulation period, or both.
-It is the slower but more comfortable path.

 Fat FIRE is often the goal for households with children, high current lifestyle costs they do not want to reduce, or professions where income is high enough that aggressive saving is feasible without lifestyle sacrifice.

-The spectrum in between: Regular FIRE
+The spectrum in between

-Most FIRE planners target somewhere in the middle — annual spending of $50,000–$80,000, requiring a portfolio of $1,250,000–$2,000,000.
-This range is often called "regular FIRE" and allows for a comfortable middle-class lifestyle without requiring either extreme frugality or an exceptionally high income.
+"Regular FIRE" in the $50,000–$80,000 range allows for a comfortable middle-class lifestyle without requiring either extreme frugality or an exceptionally high income.

 How to choose your target